rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 ENTRYPOINT ["java", "-jar", "standalone.jar"]
 ```

 It's a [multi-stage Dockerfile](https://www.docker.com/blog/multi-stage-builds/).
-We use the official clojure docker image as the layer to build the uberjar.
-Once it's built, we copy it to a smaller docker image that only contains the Java runtime.[^6] By doing this, we get a smaller container image as well as a faster docker build time because the layers are better cached.[^7]
+We use the official Clojure Docker image as the layer to build the uberjar.
+Once it's built, we copy it to a smaller Docker image that only contains the Java runtime.[^8] By doing this, we get a smaller container image as well as a faster Docker build time because the layers are better cached.[^9]

 That should be all for packaging the app.
 We can move on to the deployment now.